How To Calculate Variation Ratio Test (aka. F-Ratio test)

-To run the F-test we will use sample data file Variation Ratio Test sample data.
+To run the F-test use sample data file Variation Ratio Test sample data.

 Adding the Analysis ToolPak to the Data tab